NHSDigital/electronic-prescription-service-get-secrets/README.md

 - `install-hooks` installs git pre commit hooks
 - `install` runs all install targets

-#### SAM targets

-These are used to do common commands

-- `sam-build` prepares the lambdas and SAM definition file to be used in subsequent steps
-- `sam-run-local` run the API and lambdas locally
-- `sam-sync` sync the API and lambda to AWS.
-This keeps running and automatically uploads any changes to lambda code made locally.
-Needs AWS_DEFAULT_PROFILE and stack_name environment variables set.
-- `sam-sync-sandbox` sync the API and lambda to AWS.
-This keeps running and automatically uploads any changes to lambda code made locally.
-Needs stack_name environment variables set, the path and file name where the AWS SAM template is located.
-- `sam-deploy` deploys the compiled SAM template from sam-build to AWS.
-Needs AWS_DEFAULT_PROFILE and stack_name environment variables set.
-- `sam-delete` deletes the deployed SAM cloud formation stack and associated resources.
-Needs AWS_DEFAULT_PROFILE and stack_name environment variables set.
-- `sam-list-endpoints` lists endpoints created for the current stack.
-Needs AWS_DEFAULT_PROFILE and stack_name environment variables set.
-- `sam-list-resources` lists resources created for the current stack.
-Needs AWS_DEFAULT_PROFILE and stack_name environment variables set.
-- `sam-list-outputs` lists outputs from the current stack.
-Needs AWS_DEFAULT_PROFILE and stack_name environment variables set.
-- `sam-validate` validates the main SAM template and the splunk firehose template.
-- `sam-validate-sandbox` validates the sandbox SAM template and the splunk firehose template.
-- `sam-deploy-package` deploys a package created by sam-build.
-Used in CI builds.
-Needs the following environment variables set
-  - artifact_bucket - bucket where uploaded packaged files are
-  - artifact_bucket_prefix - prefix in bucket of where uploaded packaged files ore
-  - stack_name - name of stack to deploy
-  - template_file - name of template file created by sam-package
-  - cloud_formation_execution_role - ARN of role that cloud formation assumes when applying the changeset

 #### Clean and deep-clean targets

 - `clean` clears up any files that have been generated by building or testing locally.